Jake Hastie: Rangers

 On 1 May 2019, Rangers announced that Hastie had agreed a pre-contract with the club, signing a four-year contract with the move to be completed in the coming summer and a compensation payment to be made to Motherwell in recognition of his development at the club, reported as being around £350,000.

-Loan to Rotherham United

 Hastie was loaned to Rotherham United in September 2019.
 He scored the opening goal on his debut in the EFL League One match against Doncaster Rovers on 7 September 2019.
 He was recalled on 28 January 2020.

-Return to Motherwell (Loan)

 On 3 July 2020, Hastie made a return to Motherwell on a season-long loan deal.

-Partick Thistle (loan)

 Hastie was loaned to Scottish Championship club Partick Thistle in August 2021.
 He returned to Rangers in January 2022.

-Linfield (loan)

-On 29 January 2022 Hastie joined NIFL Premiership side Linfield on loan until the end of the 2021–2022 season.
+On 29 January 2022 Hastie joined NIFL Premiership side Linfield on loan until the end of the 2021–22 season.